ggerganov/ggml/docs/gguf.md

     uint32_t n_dimensions;
     // The dimensions of the tensor.
     uint32_t dimensions[n_dimensions];
-    // The number of elements in the tensor. uint32_t n_elements;
     // The type of the tensor.
     ggml_type type;
     // The offset of the tensor's data in this file in bytes.